hamza-isazi/AlphaEvolveLite/README.md

 - Occasionally use more powerful models for complex problems
 - Balance cost and performance based on your needs

+### Retry Model Configuration
+You can specify a dedicated model for retries and feedback using the `retry_model` parameter:
+- **Retries**: When initial program generation fails, the system uses the retry model to generate improved versions
+- **Feedback**: For successful programs, the retry model generates feedback to help guide future evolution
+- **Fallback**: If no retry model is specified, the system uses the normal model selection logic

+This is useful for:
+- Using more capable models for error correction and feedback
+- Reducing costs by using cheaper models for initial generation
+- Ensuring high-quality feedback from the most capable available model

 ## Examples

 ### Fibonacci Sequence